raphCode/master-thesis-muzero/approach.typ

 which aligns the !net !preds $w_t^n$ with their respective targets $w_(t+n)$ for all
 $n = 1...K$, where $K$ is the unroll length.

-@fig_raphzero_training shows this change by the added $w$ in the !env transitions and !dnet !preds, as well as the additional loss symbol $ell^w$.
+@fig-raphzero_training shows this change by the added $w$ in the !env transitions and !dnet !preds, as well as the additional loss symbol $ell^w$.

 === maxn !MCTS

-Following !mp !bi (@sec_bi_mp), the MCTS selection phase considers !n !vs for the !pl currently at turn only.
+Following !mp !bi (@sec-bi_mp), the MCTS selection phase considers !n !vs for the !pl currently at turn only.
 Specifically, each !n !v is a vector:
 $ arrow(Q)(s^n, a^n) = gamma arrow(v)^(n+1) + arrow(r)^(n+1) $
 Let $Q_i (s, a)$ denote the $i$<no-join>-th component of this vector.

 In !s $s^k$, maxn-MTCS then selects an !a $a^k$ as to maximize $Q_i (s^k, a^k)$ where $i =
-w^k$, the !pl currently at turn, as outlined in @sec_mod_turn:
+w^k$, the !pl currently at turn, as outlined in @sec-mod_turn:
 $ a^k = limits("argmax")_a ( arrow(Q)_w_i (s, a) + u(s, a) ) $
 where $u(s, a)$ represents some bonus term to incorporate exploration and the prior !probs
 $P(s^k, a^k)$ into the decision.